junxit/us-congress-bills-113/bill.md

 # H.R.
 360

-> To award posthumously a Congressional Gold Medal to Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley, in recognition of the 50th commemoration of the bombing of the Sixteenth Street Baptist Church where the 4 little Black girls lost their lives, which served as a catalyst for the Civil Rights Movement.
+> To award posthumously a Congressional Gold Medal to Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley to commemorate the lives they lost 50 years ago in the bombing of the Sixteenth Street Baptist Church, where these 4 little Black girls’ ultimate sacrifice served as a catalyst for the Civil Rights Movement.

 ## § 1.
 Findings

 The Congress Finds the following:

-- **(1)** September 15, 2013 will mark 50 years since the lives of Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley were suddenly taken by a bomb planted in the Sixteenth Street Baptist Church in Birmingham, Alabama.
+- **(1)** September 15, 2013, will mark 50 years since the lives of Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley were suddenly taken by a bomb planted in the Sixteenth Street Baptist Church in Birmingham, Alabama.
-- **(2)** The senseless and premature death of these 4 little Black girls sparked “The Movement that Changed the World.”
+- **(2)** The senseless and premature death of these 4 little Black girls sparked “The Movement that Changed the World”.
 - **(3)** On that tragic Sunday in September of 1963, the world took notice of the violence inflicted in the struggle for equal rights.
 - **(4)** The fact that 4 innocent children lost their lives as they prepared for Sunday School shook the world’s conscience.
 - **(5)** This tragedy galvanized the Civil Rights Movement and sparked a surge of momentum that helped secure the passage of the Civil Rights Act of 1964 and later the Voting Rights Act of 1965 by President Lyndon B. Johnson.
-- **(6)** Justice was delayed for these 4 little Black girls and their families until 2002, 39 years after the bombing, when the last of the 4 Klansmen responsible for the bombing was charged and convicted with the crime.
+- **(6)** Justice was delayed for these 4 little Black girls and their families until 2002, 39 years after the bombing, when the last of the 4 Klansmen responsible for the bombing was charged and convicted of the crime.
 - **(7)** The 4 little Black girls are emblematic of so many who have lost their lives for the cause of freedom and equality, including Virgil Ware and James Johnny Robinson who were children also killed within hours of the 1963 church bombing.
 - **(8)** The legacy that these 4 little Black girls left will live on in the minds and hearts of us all for generations to come.
 - **(9)** Their extraordinary sacrifice sparked real and lasting change as Congress began to aggressively pass legislation that ensured equality.